-This knowledge base article provides further details how Shrimpy deals with security:
+This knowledge base article provides further details on how Shrimpy deals with security:

 “Shrimpy only requires the ability to read data and make trades, so your funds cannot be removed from the exchange.
 We also encourage all users to utilize our Two-Factor Authentication (“2FA”) service which secures access to your account.

-Shrimpy is a new class of cryptocurrency tools that are enriching the whole ecosystem and helping both new and experienced traders in managing their portfolio.
+Shrimpy is a new class of cryptocurrency tools that are enriching the whole ecosystem and helping both new and experienced traders in managing their portfolios.

-While holding is a good strategy if you are not skillful in day trading, rebalancing is even more efficient and fits perfectly with more conservative traders’ mindset.
-Passive and semi-active traders will essentially have a smart virtual assistant that will operate on their behalf while growing their chosen portfolio without risky investments in obscure coins.
+While holding is a good strategy if you are not skillful in day trading, rebalancing is even more efficient and fits perfectly with more conservative traders’ mindsets.
+Passive and semi-active traders will essentially have a smart virtual assistant that will operate on their behalf while growing their chosen portfolio without risky crypto investments (investments on autopilot e.g.) in obscure coins.